 5. Individual Development Sessions.
 Focusing on your sales rep and helping them develop long term really improves productivity.
 Spending the time with your sales rep also helps endear them to you and the team.
 This build a culture of coaching on your team.

 Take a deep look at your calendar tomorrow.
 Analyze how you are spending your time.
 If you are not prioritizing the 5 major areas, set those in your calendar first.
 Then let everything fall around those areas.
 You must manufacture time to coach.
 This alone improves productivity the most.
 If you need help or just want to discuss your calendar, visit us here.
-And if you are interested to see larger trends impacting performance, sign up for our 2018 Sales Enablement Trends.
-Either way, we're here to help.
+And if you are interested to learn more about how situational awareness is the anchor to your sales process and sales enablement programs, check out our research.